kienma/kienma.github.io/about.md

 In STEM, I'm mainly interested in biology, chemistry, computer science, mathematics, and their applications.
 Within biology, I'm like genetics and protein chemistry, with applications in agriculture and molecular medicine.
 In addition, I find that anthroplogy, ethics, history, and public health are interesting and important subjects.
-Intersections of topics — for example, science and ethics, technology and society, — also fascinate me.
+Intersections of topics — for example, science and ethics, technology and society — also fascinate me.

 I like theoretical topics but also research and learning by doing.

 Additionally, I'm an iGEMer, a bronze medalist in 2016 with [ASIJ_Tokyo](http://2016.igem.org/Team:ASIJ_Tokyo).
 We investigated degrading PET plastic by genetically engineering *E. coli*.
 Currently, I mentor the ASIJ_Tokyo 2017 team, which is investigating early diagnosis of colorectal cancer through molecular genetic markers.